cutiips/guessing-game-public/README.md

     - Use constants for the minimum and maximum values instead of hardcoding them.
     - Use a do-while loop
 Add comments to explain the purpose of the code and each method.
-- Limiting the number of attempts.
+- '-Limiting the number of attempts.-'
 - Playing another round.
 - Choose a difficulty level
 - Displaying score.